 June 30, 1934

 Politics, Germany: In an effort to consolidate his power, Adolf Hitler embarks on a mass killing spree of various rivals, enemies and occasional mistaken victims.
 The incident is given a long-standing German expression for a purge, "The Night of the Long Knives," and the expression comes to refer to this incident alone.
 The primary intended victims include Ernst Röhm, the head of the the Sturmabteilung (SA), the paramilitary Brownshirts, and Gustav Ritter von Kahr, who had opposed and terminated the Beer Hall Putsch of 1923.
-The purge is directed at enemies of the Nazi leaders.
+The purge is directed at enemies of the German leaders.

-The purge takes place in Nazi Germany from Saturday, June 30 to July 2, 1934.
+The purge takes place in Germany from Saturday, June 30 to July 2, 1934.
 There is no known exact figure for the number of people killed.
 Most estimates are around 100 victims.
 The Gestapo and the SS under the command of Heinrich Himmler carry out the murders, with the background support of regular Heer and Luftwaffe troops.
 The code word for the operation is "Hummingbird."

 Hitler flies to Munich the night before, with both local troops and the elite SS Leibstandarte "Adolf Hitler" honor guard at his disposal.
 Ernst Röhm and other SA leaders are vacationing at nearby Bad Wiessee.
 Local leaders tell Hitler that Röhm's men have been taking over the city, which is Hitler's original base, and Hitler tells Goebbels to telephone Goering in Berlin the code word "Kalibri" to begin the purge.
 Hitler has given Goering complete dictatorial powers to implement the plan using all of the resources of the state.
 Hitler himself drives out with his boys that morning to Röhm's resort hotel, where (accounts vary) Hitler walks in, finds Röhm with another man, confronts Röhm personally, and orders his arrest.